telekrex/colorbase/README.md

 > On Linux, you may have to apply permissions to the executable file.

 ## How to Use
 Simply run the script or executable.
 It will display colors in fullscreen, starting with white.
-Press ENTER to cycle through colors, press ESC to quit.
+Press SPACE to toggle fullscreen, press ENTER to cycle through colors, press ESC to quit.